SpocWiki/_public/tech/Triz/Sub/Triz-resonate.md

 [SpocWebEntityId::22278]
 [TrizPrinciple::[[Triz-Mechanical_vibration]]]

-Use an object&#x27;s resonant frequency.
+Use an object's resonant frequency.